python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 axes.

 If matplotlib were limited to working with lists, it would be fairly useless for numeric processing.
-Generally, you will use `numpy
-<http://numpy.scipy.org>`_ arrays.
-In fact, all sequences are
-converted to numpy arrays internally.
+Generally, you will use `NumPy`_ arrays.
+In fact, all sequences are converted to numpy arrays internally.
 The example below illustrates a plotting several lines with different format styles in one command using arrays::